 Between the drunk driver’s insurance, dram shop liability, and social host coverage, there may be multiple sources of compensation available.

-Unlike other accident cases where fault may be disputed, drunk driving cases typically involve clear evidence of the driver’s responsibility, making it easier to secure fair compensation.
+Unlike other accident cases where fault may be disputed, like in a Scranton rear-end collision, drunk driving cases typically involve clear evidence of fault, making it easier to secure fair compensation.

 Why Choose Munley Law for Drunk Driving Cases in Scranton

+If you were hit by a drunk driver, your choice of lawyer matters.
 Drunk driving cases require attorneys who understand both criminal law and the complex civil liability issues these cases present.
+No Scranton car accident law firm is better qualified than Munley Law to handle these high-stakes types of cases.

 Don’t Wait to Get Help